top of page

 Film overview

-In a 1997 review of “The Complete Recordings of Milton Brown & his Musical Brownies,” the late journalist Robert Palmer said, “Their music has proved too jazzy and swinging to win them a prominent place in the annals of country music, too “hillbilly” to be taken seriously by jazz scholars, too full of regional quirks to be accepted as mainstream pop.”
+In a 1997 review of the “The Complete Recordings of Milton Brown & his Musical Brownies,” the late journalist Robert Palmer said, “Their music has proved too jazzy and swinging to win them a prominent place in the annals of country music, too “hillbilly” to be taken seriously by jazz scholars, too full of regional quirks to be accepted as mainstream pop.”
 The absence of studies of western swing is a dereliction of duty by today’s documentarians, which The Birth & History of Western Swing endeavors to rectify.

-To produce such a sweeping documentary that spans nearly a century of sounds, images, and artifacts, the producers are doing double-duty as preservationists.
-Many of the vintage interviews they have collected were recorded on obsolete media such as analog cassettes, reel-to-reel tapes, and VHS videos, all of which are deteriorating and need careful restoration in order to preserve the precious memories of the genre’s informants.
+To produce such a sweeping documentary that spans nearly a century of sounds, images, and artifacts, the producers and director are doing double-duty as preservationists.
+Many of the vintage interviews they have collected were recorded on obsolete media such as analog cassettes, reel-to-reel tapes, and VHS videos, all of which are deteriorating and need careful restoration in order to preserve the historic memories of the genre’s informants.
 Many of these interviews are unique, with the performers not interviewed anywhere else.
 Rare photographs, advertisements, and radio broadcast transcriptions are some of the other valuable artifacts that need to be included, but also require careful restoration.

 THE DIFFERENCE BETWEEN WESTERN SWING & COUNTRY MUSIC